OMNIALowCode/omnia3/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 ## 3. Requirements

 * Internet access
+    - Access to the OMNIA Platform address (Port 443 or 80 if not running under HTTPS).
 * .NET Framework 4.7.2
 * Compatible Windows version:
     - Windows Server 2012 or higher